iamhriturajsaha/SPLINE-X-CONTRA-HACKATHON-2025/README.md

 ## 🏁 Outcome

-Successfully built two distinct web experiences that explore how **3D design and modern web tools** can be used to tell stories, educate, and entertain all in the browser.
+Successfully built two distinct web experiences that explore how **3D design and modern web tools** can be used to tell stories, educate and entertain all in the browser.